 So when we ask “what is the metaverse” and “why do we need a metaverse rather than the Internet”, essentially the difference is that we utilise the Internet, but we become part of the Metaverse.

 Why Is The Metaverse Important?

-The Metaverse is so important because many top companies that drive innovation, change and technological development, have recognised that a Metaverse is the next big step in the digital evolution.
+The Metaverse is so important because many top companies that drive innovation, change and technological development, have recognised that this is the next big step in the digital evolution.

 Facebook founder Mark Zuckerberg for example stated that the Metaverse will be the “next generation of the Internet and next chapter for us as a company.”
 And that its creation would provide “entirely new experiences and economic opportunities.”